rillhu/esp32-http-client/httpApp/README.md

   - [x] http post
   - [x] support non-block read and write
   - [ ] support ssl
+    - SSL framework is added , but it is not enabled due to some problems
   - Do not support following functionalities.
   - [ ] http get redirect
   - [ ] http post redirect